Admissions Live Chat

 The college reserves the right to cancel classes due to unforeseen circumstances such as inclement weather.
 The college uses Rave Alert to contact you.

-Your responsibility is to ensure that you have met the prerequisites and minimum competencies for all of your courses.
-We encourage you to meet with your advisor to make sure you're registering for appropriate classes.
+You are responsible for ensuring that you have met the prerequisites and minimum competencies for all your courses.
+We encourage you to meet with your advisor to ensure you register for appropriate classes.

-Placement tests in subjects like English and math can help you choose the right classes by assessing your skill levels.
-The Testing Center offers workshops and practice tests to help you prepare for your placement exams.
+Placement tests in English and math can help you choose the right classes by assessing your skill levels.
+The Testing Center offers workshops and practice tests to help you prepare for placement exams.
 If you're not happy with your scores, you may retake the tests with the approval of the relevant department.
-If you're still not satisfied, review the placement test appeal procedure for more information.
+If unsatisfied, review the placement test appeal procedure for more information.

 Retake a Course